gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 ### run-all

-Runs the provided terraform command against a `stack`, where a `stack` is a tree of terragrunt modules.
-The command will recursively find terragrunt modules in the current directory tree and run the terraform command in dependency order (unless the command is destroy, in which case the command is run in reverse dependency order).
+Runs the provided OpenTofu/Terraform command against a `stack`, where a `stack` is a tree of terragrunt modules.
+The command will recursively find terragrunt modules in the current directory tree and run the OpenTofu/Terraform command in dependency order (unless the command is destroy, in which case the command is run in reverse dependency order).

-Make sure to read [Execute Terraform commands on multiple modules at once](/docs/features/execute-terraform-commands-on-multiple-modules-at-once/) for context.
+Make sure to read [Execute OpenTofu/Terraform commands on multiple modules at once](/docs/features/execute-terraform-commands-on-multiple-modules-at-once/) for context.